MQ-COMP3310/group-project-2-wow/README.md

 You can now browse to the url http://localhost:8000/ to view the website.

 # Setting Up Environment for Playwright Tests
-First cd into the project directory then:
+First cd into the project directory then `run ./install_playwright.ps1` This will install the necessary Playwright packages for the playwright_tests.spec.ts to run.

-- run ./install_playwright.ps1
+# Running Playwright Tests

-This will install the necessary Playwright packages for the playwright_tests.ts to run.
+The test file exists under /project/tests/playwright_tests.spec.ts From anywhere in the project directory, open a new terminal and run `npx playwright test` to run the test file